 Since 2010, state law requires zoning actions be consistent with an adopted plan.
 Policies between adjoining jurisdictions should be consistent with one another as much as possible, especially between Town and County plans.
-If the Town and the County plans have conflicting future land use maps, it will be hard for decision makers to be consistent with each other.
-Therefore, the City, Towns, and County should review and update their Comprehensive Plans at a minimum of ten years to ensure these maps remain consistent with each other.
+Therefore, the City, Towns, and County should review and update their Comprehensive Plans at a minimum of ten years to ensure these plans remain consistent with each other.